bradparker/bradparker.com/content/posts/2019-10-05-servant-types.md

   </a>
 </figcaption>

-If we try to compile what we have so far we get two errors.
+Trying to compile what we have so far will result in two errors.
 The first is complaining about a missing instance.

 ```
 • No instance for (ToJSON User) arising from a use of ‘serve’